NextechSystems/selectapidocspub/source/includes/_authentication.md

 # Authentication
 ## Request Access Token
 Nextech's implementation of the FHIR® standard is protected by the [OAuth 2.0 standard](https://oauth.net/2/) for authenticating requests.
-Every API request requires a Bearer token to be passed in the Authorization Header.
+All API requests are authenticated by passing a Bearer token in the Authorization Header.

 ```Authorization: Bearer {access_token}```